E(n)-equivariant Graph Neural Cellular Automata: -equivariant Graph Neural CAs

-\paragraph{Hidden States \& Perception} Similarly to \citet{mordvintsev2020growing, mordvintsev2022growing}, \citet{palm2022variational}, and \citet{chan2018lenia}, but different from \citet{grattarola2021learning}, our model has the necessary inductive bias for modelling hidden states, as it offers location-independent node features $\rmH$.
-As \citet{mordvintsev2020growing}, we interpret hidden states as a signal mechanism for orchestrating morphogenesis: All nodes share the same genome, i.e.\ the transition rule, and only differ from the information encoded by the signaling they receive, emit, and store internally, i.e.\ their node features.
+\paragraph{Hidden States \& Perception} Similarly to \citet{mordvintsev2020growing, mordvintsev2022growing}, \citet{palm2022variational}, and \citet{chan2018lenia}, but \emph{different} from \citet{grattarola2021learning}, our model has the necessary inductive bias for modelling hidden states, as it offers location-independent node features $\rmH$.
+These features are crucial because they can encode past evolutionary history as well as higher-order geometric information.
+This is not possible with original GNCAs, where node locations represent the whole state of the system (i.e.\ $\rmX=\rmS$), without hidden states allowing to encode other kind of information.
+As \citet{mordvintsev2020growing}, we interpret our hidden states as a signal mechanism for orchestrating morphogenesis: All nodes share the same genome, i.e.\ the transition rule, and only differ from the information encoded by the signaling they receive, emit, and store internally, i.e.\ their node features.
 In case node features $\rmH$ are \emph{not} available in advance, we can either set them to $\vone$ or randomly initialize them, and give the model the freedom to learn and use them while evolving.
-Further, messages $\big\{ \rvm_{ij} \big\}$ (cf. \autoref{eq:message}) are similar in spirit to the perception vectors of \citet{mordvintsev2020growing, mordvintsev2022growing}, as they encode what nodes perceive of the environment from communicating with their neighbors.
+Further, messages $\bigl\{ \rvm_{ij} \bigr\}$ (cf. \autoref{eq:message}) are similar in spirit to the perception vectors of \citet{mordvintsev2020growing, mordvintsev2022growing}, as they encode what nodes perceive of the environment from communicating with their neighbors.

 Given (i) the interest in what would happen as $t \to \infty$ and (ii) the recurrent architecture of our model, we normalise node feature $\rmH$ after each transition rule application so as to mitigate problems like over-smoothing, exploding/vanishing gradients, and training instabilities.
 Specifically, after every transition rule application, we normalise node features $\rmH$ with either PairNorm \citep{zhao2019pairnorm} or NodeNorm \citep{zhou2021understanding}, helpful \emph{parameter-free} normalisation techniques for deep GNNs.
-Further, we use the hyperbolic tangent $\mathsf{TanH()}$ as non-linear activation function—a common design choice in RNNs \citep{lipton2015critical}—and the skip connection defined in \autoref{eq:residual_node_update}, which has proven to be very beneficial for deep GNNs \citep{zhao2019pairnorm}.
+Furthermore, we use the hyperbolic tangent $\mathsf{TanH()}$ as non-linear activation function—a common design choice in RNNs \citep{lipton2015critical}—and the skip connection defined in \autoref{eq:residual_node_update}, which has proven to be beneficial for deep GNNs \citep{xu2021optimization, zhao2019pairnorm}.